HyperviewHQ/hyperview_docs/documentation/quickstart/index.rst

 =============
 An "asset" in Hyperview lingo refers to devices and objects at a given location.
 These include IT equipment, facility infrastructure, containers, virtual machines, blades, and so on (see :ref:`Supported asset types<Supported-asset-types-doc>` for a complete list).

-You can add assets manually, as you did for locations and racks, but typically you will want to bulk import or discover them.
+You can add assets manually, as you did for locations and racks, but typically, you will want to bulk import or discover them.
 See :ref:`Adding assets<Adding-assets-doc>` for detailed documentation on bulk importing and manually adding assets.
 Discoveries are covered in the following section.

 .. raw :: html

-	<div class="pb-3"><iframe src="https://player.vimeo.com/video/487015511" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe></div>
+	<div class="pb-3"><iframe src="https://player.vimeo.com/video/913490838" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe></div>

 Moving an asset to a rack elevation
 -----------------------------------